 Long before the Europeans came to South America, Indigenous populations figured out how to cultivate an incredible array of plants.
 They developed elaborate irrigation systems and terraced the steep Andean mountain slopes to make them more suitable for growing food.
 They grew corn, lima beans, potatoes, sweet potatoes, chili peppers, avocados, peanuts, and chocolate.
 They also raised llamas and guinea pigs.
 Each region developed its own traditional dishes.

-When the Europeans arrived, they incorporated some of these native dishes into their own cuisine.
+When the Europeans arrived, they incorporated some of these Indigenous peoples' dishes into their own cuisine.
 They took the new foods back to Europe, and they brought European livestock and foods to South America, such as pigs, chickens, citrus trees, wheat, almonds, cows, and goats.

 The Europeans learned to make their favorite Spanish, Italian, and Portuguese dishes using local ingredients.
-The Native American traditional cooking methods were adapted and modified, and the newly available foods from Europe were mixed in.
+Many traditional Indigenous cooking methods were adapted and modified, and the newly available foods from Europe were mixed in.
 Asian and African immigrants brought their culinary traditions as well.
 All of this blended to make this the diverse and exciting cuisine that exists today.

 As more South Americans venture north with their cooking traditions and ingredients in hand, North Americans are getting the chance to sample these new foods and flavors.
 Nuevo Latino cuisine, a fusion of traditional Latin flavors with global food trends, is one example of the global gastronomic exchange that's happening today.
 The rest of the world has become interested in the cuisines of South America, and new combinations will emerge.
 But the time-honored culinary traditions of Latin America remain intact.
 If you have not explored them already, new or old, don’t miss out.
 You will fall in love with South American food.